 Overview and key concepts#

 Paste is a design system used to build accessible, cohesive, and high-quality customer experiences at Twilio.
-Paste supports Product Designers and Engineers with tooling and assets that help them build customer UIs in Sketch and React.
+Paste supports Product Designers and Engineers with tooling and assets that help them build customer UIs in Figma and React.

 Glossary of terms#